11 Ways You're Catching COVID Without Realizing It

 You've Found Yourself in a Crowd

 It can happen: You're avoiding crowds, just like Dr. Fauci advised, but a musician is playing live music outside your local bar, so you stop to listen, and suddenly you're surrounded by 30 other people, half of whom are wearing masks, many of whom are standing elbow to elbow.
 Excuse yourself as quickly as you can—and don't be shy about asking others—in the supermarket, the park or the DMV—to stand six feet away.
-And to get through this pandemic at your healthiest, don't miss these 37 Places You're Most Likely to Catch Coronavirus.
+And to get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.